StoneAgeFactorio/StoneAgeFactorio/README.md

 I've just finished an alpha version that showcases the gameplay.
 It has a lot of placeholder graphics and sounds that will eventually need to be replaced with original content.
 It will also need some play-testing before I release it into the wild.

 ### Known issues
-* When mining copper or stone ore with a primitive tool, a text like "+1 stone (0)" will briefly show up.
+* When mining iron or stone ore with a primitive tool, a text like "+1 stone (0)" will briefly show up.
 This is a workaround for an API issue that [will be fixed in 0.17](https://forums.factorio.com/viewtopic.php?f=25&t=62285).

 ## Want to help?
 Great!
 I'm currently recruiting alpha testers: just add a comment on [this issue](https://github.com/StoneAgeFactorio/StoneAgeFactorio/issues/4) if you'd like to play-test this mod.